AzisabaNetwork/SpigotLog4j2Fix/README.md

 This plugin protects the client by watching the client bound packets, not server bound packets (you would need to use Log4j2Fix below to protect server).

-If you're using BungeeCord, you may also want to use [BungeeLog4j2Fix](https://github.com/AzisabaNetwork/BungeeLog4j2Fix).

 Also see [Log4j2Fix](https://github.com/AzisabaNetwork/Log4j2Fix) for more information.

 ## Supported server versions